TechRancher/TOS_Trend_Indicator/README.md

 # Trend Indicator

-**Discloser**  _In order to demonstrate the functionality of my script, I used actual symbol in the chart image.
+**Disclaimer**  _In order to demonstrate the functionality of my script, I used actual ticker symbols in the chart images.
 However, I do not make recommendations or determine the suitability of any security or strategy for individual traders.
-Any investment decision you make in your self-directed account is solely your responsibility._
+Any investment decision you make in your self-directed account is solely your responsibility.
+Be sure to backtest any strategy to determine if you understand the risks involved with each strategy._

 I wrote this for Thinkorswim:tm: platform.
 This script can be used using this script code: [Trend Indicator Label](http://tos.mx/3VcwV4A)

-This will detect the trend of your chart based off the time of your chart and the time you set the Trend_Indicator to detect.
+This will detect the trend of your chart based on the time of your chart and the time you set the Trend_Indicator to detect.
 Example: 1D 1M chart with trend length time frame at 5 would give you the trend for the past 5 bars.
 This will be displayed in the top left of your chart as either Uptrend or Downtrend.

 ## Here is how To Use

 To import the script code:
-Go to top right of Thinkorswim platform window and click on the Gear Setup Icon tab.
+Go to the top right of the Thinkorswim platform window and click on the Gear Setup Icon tab.
 A drop-down menu will appear.
 From this menu select Open share item...
 This will open the Open Share Item window
 ![Image of Open Share Item](Images/Open_Shared.jpg)